 During the Seven Years' War, the regiment was under the effective command of its successive mestres de camp lieutenant:

-- since August 9 1748: Alexandre Antoine de Montbélliard, Comte de Scey
+- from August 9, 1748: Alexandre Antoine de Montbélliard, Comte de Scey

 Service during the War

 In 1756, at the outbreak of the Seven Years' War, the regiment was stationed at Le Vigan.

 In 1757, the regiment was initially posted at Landau but it soon marched to Neuss to take part in the operations of the Army of the Lower Rhine.
 It was at the sieges of Gueldern and Jülich.
 It then took part in the conquest of East Frisia and in the occupation of Meppen, Venne, Leer and Emden.
 In December, it joined the French army operating in Hanover at Zell and then retreated.
 At the end of the year, it took its winter-quarters in the first line of the French army in the area of Göttingen.